Changing Attitudes as a Dynamic in brand development

 - What circumstances arise naturally that can incite changing attitudes towards an existing state?

 - What are the braziers to that change?

 - How can we take advantage of those changes?

 - What are the motivations that might facilitate changing attitudes?

 - What happens after an attitude or belief changes?

-Human Beings are subjected to what they believe to be true
+Define human beings by what they believe to be true

 Changing attitudes is difficult because human beings are captives of their own belief systems.
-The belief system is akin to software on a computer.
+A belief system is akin to software on a computer.
 The computer may be capable of running many tasks but spreadsheet software makes for a terrible word processor.
 To actually change behaviors, it is necessary to alter the software.
 In a way, it is about writing code.

 Once you understand the power of beliefs (we call them precepts at Stealing Share) you can begin to rewrite the computer’s instructions and over-write the existing software.

-So, you must have respect for precepts when changing attitudes because you must have empathy for the person.
+So, you must respect precepts when changing attitudes because you must have empathy for the person.
 You must stand in their shoes and identify with their beliefs so that the path to persuasion becomes clear.